 Let’s just say that these extreme adventures in San Diego kick sightseeing a notch.
-Some of the adventures are extreme while others are downright unforgettable.
+Some of the adventures are for thrill-seekers while others are downright unforgettable tours.

-Inspired, I worked to unearth other amazing tours around town and in the sky.
-Want to drive a Ferrari?
+Want to drive a Lamborghini?
 No problem.
 Crave a coastal skydive?
 You can book that, too.

 Without further ado, have a look at these unique and extreme adventures in San Diego.